ekh-98/Group02-Online-Electronics-Store/README.md

 ### Customer Microservice
 This service is responsible for managing customer-related functionalities, such as user registration, profile management, and address information.

-The REST API exposed by customer microservice:
+The end points exposed by customer microservice:

 POST /add_customer: Creates a new customer by providing the customer data in the request body.